Your First Olympic Distance Triathlon: From Zero to 51.5

 Essential Technique Points

 Body position is paramount.
 Your body should be as horizontal as possible, with hips and legs riding high in the water.
-Imagine swimming through a narrow tube.
-Head position drives body position—look straight down, not forward.
+Head position drives body position – look straight down, not forward.

 The catch and pull should engage your core and lats, not just your arms.
 Think of your arm as a paddle anchoring in the water while your body rotates past it.
 Pull should finish at your hip, not under your belly.

 Breathing should be relaxed and rhythmic.
-Bilateral breathing (alternating sides every three strokes) is ideal for open water sighting and balanced stroke development, but race-day breathing patterns are individual.
+Bilateral breathing is ideal for open water sighting and balanced stroke development, but race-day breathing patterns are individual.

 Open Water Specific Skills

 Sighting is the art of looking forward without disrupting your stroke.
-Lift your eyes just above water level—like an alligator—every 6-10 strokes to check direction.
+Lift your eyes just above water level every 6-10 strokes to check direction.
 Sight on large, high objects like buildings or trees, not just buoys.

 Mass start positioning requires practice.
 Starting wide and slightly back means cleaner water but a longer swim.
 Starting at the front requires speed to maintain position.
 Most age groupers benefit from starting toward the back-middle and finding clear water early.